daniel1890/daniel1890/README.md

 - PHP
 - Arduino(C++)

-🌱 Currently learning: building a large scale web application.
+🌱 Currently learning: object oriented analysis and design & building a distributed enterprise application.

 I'm in my second year of school studying for a Bachelor in ICT(IT).